Get Help from Bob Vila

 - Inspirational Photo Galleries

 Although they can’t really harm you, gnats are certainly annoying.
 The mere presence in your house of these pesky insects can leave you feeling twitchy and wondering what brought them inside in the first place.
 Rotting fruit is a common culprit, but it isn’t the only one.
 Dirty dishes, trash bags with spoiled food, and even damp potting soil can cause gnats to congregate and drive you crazy.
-The good news: There are a handful of clever tactics for removing them from your house that require nothing more than ingredients that you probably have in your kitchen cabinets, pantry, and fridge.
+The good news: There are a handful of clever tactics for how to get rid of gnats in your house that require nothing more than ingredients that you probably have in your kitchen cabinets, pantry, and fridge.
 Here is a room-by-room breakdown of gnat-removal strategies that will help you fix the problem before it gets worse.

 Have a few gnats hanging around your fruit basket?
 Here’s a tried-and-true way to get rid of them.
 To pull it off, you’ll need apple cider vinegar, sugar, dish soap, water, and a container.
 Simply mix approximately two tablespoons of vinegar with one liter of water.
 Add a tablespoon of sugar and a few drops of dish soap, stir it all together, and set the container near the fruit.
 The insects will be attracted to the scent, then when they make contact with the solution they’ll get stuck in the soap and drown.